JosiahSiegel/the-cynical-dba/source/_posts/2017-08-12-indexing-for-idiots.md

 If we want to have the [Id] column in our original result set, a table scan would again be required, as the non-clustered index does not cover that column.
 Here is where we see one of the benefits of having a clustered index.
 Non-clustered indexes implicitly inherit the columns of a clustered index.
-By creating a clustered index on [Id], we can again achieve an index seek.
+By creating a clustered index on [Id], we can again achieve an index seek via our original non-clustered index.
 A clustered index can be added after a table was created using an `ALTER TABLE` statement, or it can be included in the create statement by designating a column as a primary key.

 {% highlight sql %}